-Signing the Safe Seed Pledge is voluntary and unregulated, but it’s a very safe bet that any company that has signed the pledge is committed to the cause.
-It reads:
+Signing the Safe Seed Pledge is entirely voluntary and totally unregulated, but it’s a very safe bet that any company that has signed the pledge and published it in their catalogs and website is committed to the cause.

 “Agriculture and seeds provide the basis upon which our lives depend.
 We must protect this foundation as a safe and genetically stable source for future generations.
 For the benefit of all farmers, gardeners and consumers who want an alternative, we pledge that we do not knowingly buy or sell genetically engineered seeds or plants.
 The mechanical transfer of genetic material outside of natural reproductive methods and between genera, families or kingdoms, poses great biological risks as well as economic, political, and cultural threats.
 We feel that genetically engineered varieties have been insufficiently tested prior to public release.
 More research and testing is necessary to further assess the potential risks of genetically engineered seeds.
 Further, we wish to support agricultural progress that leads to healthier soils, genetically diverse agricultural ecosystems and ultimately people and communities.”

-The 10 Best Seed Companies for Heirloom and Non-GMO Seeds
+The 10 Best Seed Companies for Heirloom Seeds

 Seed Savers Exchange (Decorah, IA)

-The Seed Savers Exchange (SSE) is a non-profit organization working to save heirloom garden seed from extinction.
-Their focus is on preserving varieties of seed that gardeners and farmers brought to North America when their families immigrated, and traditional varieties grown by American Indians, Mennonites and the Amish.
+The Seed Savers Exchange (SSE) is a non-profit organization working to save heirloom garden seeds from extinction.
+Their focus is on preserving heritage varieties of seed that gardeners and farmers bring to North America when their families immigrate(d), and traditional varieties grown by Native Americans, Mennonites and the Amish.

-This is, hands-down, my favorite place to look for seeds and exciting new plant varieties for my garden.
+This is, hands-down, my favorite place to look for exciting new plant varieties for my garden.

 Baker Creek Heirloom Seeds (Mansfield, MO)

-Baker Creek is a family-owned business offering a gorgeous catalog and website with over 1,800 varieties of vegetables, flowers and herbs—one of the largest selections of heirloom varieties in the U.S.
+Baker Creek is a family-owned business who’s mission is to promote and preserve our agricultural and culinary heritage.
+They offer a breathtaking catalog with over 500 pages of beautifully photographed plants, and website with over 1,350 varieties of vegetables, flowers and herbs—one of the largest selections of heirloom seeds in the U.S.